codebazel/goda/README.md

 `goda` is intended for more complicated queries and analysis.
 Some of the features can be reproduced by format flags and scripts.
 However, this library aims to make even complicated analysis fast.

 Also, `goda` can be used together with `go list` and `go mod`.

+## How to change the hrefs with custom driver

+Setup a program with environment variable `GODAHREFDRIVER` or a program in `PATH` with name `godahrefdriver`.

+The driver reads hrefs from stdin one per line, and output `href new_href` pairs one per line.